Luke Juran

 Recent Publications

 Juran, L. & B.K.
 Paul (eds.)
 (Under Contract).
 The Routledge handbook of disaster mitigation & preparedness.
-London: Routledge Press.
+New York: Routledge Press.

-Naseri, M.Y. & L. Juran (Accepted).
-Computer modeling to inform post-disaster recovery: the case of Hurricane Matthew.
+Naseri, M.Y. & L. Juran (2025).
+Computer modeling to inform post-disaster recovery: the case of Hurricane Matthew in North Carolina.
 In The Routledge handbook of disaster response & recovery, B.K.
-Paul, L. Juran (eds.).
-London: Routledge Press.
+Paul, L. Juran (eds.), 397-412.
+New York: Routledge Press.

 Juran, L., R. Oliver, D.C.
 Read (2022).
 Water sector reconstruction for post-disaster housing settlements: a tale of two governance models.
 In Resilient water management strategies in urban settings: innovations in decentralized water infrastructure systems, T. Younos, J. Lee, T. Parece (eds.), 227-243.
 Switzerland: Springer Water.